 Factors such as diet, exercise and spirituality have a huge impact on health over the years.

-As Cohen points out: “The evidence for diet determining our life expectancy and health expectancy is enormous.
+As Cohen pointed out: “The evidence for diet determining our life expectancy and health expectancy is enormous.
 It’s overwhelming.
 I can’t emphasize enough how much lost lives are associated with bad dietary habits.
 The same is true with exercise.”

 Nair’s research has also found high activity levels among healthy centenarians.